 - The software should meet client needs.

-- The level of requirement coverage should meet.
+- The level of requirement coverage should be met.

-- All the priority tasks should get done.
+- All the priority tasks should be done.

 - All the priority test cases should run and should pass the execution.

 - There should be no blocker/high issues present in the application.